spacecoders/spacecoders.github.io/_pages/internships.md

 Fellow Coders,
-Multiple AF Software Factories are offering internships this spring/summer to motivated Airmen who want to boost their development skills.
+We are offering a software development immersive this October to motivated Space Force members who want to boost their development skills.

 **Who:** Anyone in the DoD, we are focusing on USSF members for this cohort.
 **What:** Software development experience to boost your skills.